Travel Guides: Italy Travel Guide: Overview

 Sheer cliffs plunging into turquoise waters.
 Decadent villas.
 Pebbly beaches shaded by colorful umbrellas.
 Fragrant lemon trees, beckoning gelato stands, chic cafés, friendly faces.
-Spectacular hiking paths that few visitors find.
-Experience six unforgettable days on the Amalfi Coast, the realm of Italy's elite.
+Spectacular walking paths that few visitors find.
+Experience six unforgettable days on our Amalfi Coast hiking tour, in the realm of Italy's elite.

 THIS ITINERARY: 6 days, 5 nights